 COVID-19 and pets

-Recently, 2 dogs in Hong Kong, 1 cat in Belgium, and 1 tiger in New York tested positive for the virus causing COVID-19 (SARS-CoV-2).
+Recently, 2 dogs in Hong Kong, 1 cat in Belgium, 2 cats in New York, 5 tigers, and 3 lions in the Bronx Zoo tested positive for the virus causing COVID-19 (SARS-CoV-2).
 The first dog was a 17-year-old Pomeranian with multiple comorbidities and was owned by a COVID-19 patient.
 The dog tested ‘weakly positive’ across five molecular tests over a 2-week period.
 When two other types of tests for COVID-19 were used (culture-based and serological), the dog tested negative.
 This indicates the dog did not develop antibodies against SARS-CoV-2, meaning that the virus never caused a potent immune response.
 The second dog that tested positive for COVID-19 was a 2-year-old German shepherd and was also owned by a COVID-19 patient.

 The most noteworthy information regarding pets’ susceptibility to COVID-19 comes from the first scientific study on the matter.
 The researchers found that SARS-CoV-2 replicates poorly in dogs, pigs, chicken, and ducks, but more efficiently in ferrets and cats.
 To study the effect of SARS-CoV-2 on cats, scientists inoculated five 8-month-old cats with the virus.
 They observed SARS-CoV-2 RNA in the nasal turbinates, soft palates, tonsils, trachea and small intestine of inoculated cats.
 The lung tissue was negative for the virus.
 Scientists detected infectious viral particles (not just viral RNA) in two of the cats, indicating active infection.

-- The viral inoculation conditions used in this study rely on very high doses of the virus.
+- The viral inoculation conditions used to rely on very high doses of the virus.
 They are not representative of what happens during normal interactions between an infected human and their pet.

 - None of the infected cats and dogs showed any symptoms.